nilsanca97/MF04-05-NilSanchez/docs/rentingCarv5-masterDoc .md

 The framework abstracts the complexity of bidirectional communication, providing annotations like `@Push` to enable real-time features.
 It ensures reliable message delivery and maintains session state during network interruptions.

+### Entry Point React

+> The entry point in React for a Vaadin Hilla app is the layout file, usually named `@layout.tsx`.

+It defines the main structure of the web interface using components like `AppLayout`, `Drawer`, and `Outlet`.

+The layout <mark>manages navigation and page rendering</mark>:

+- It uses `React Router` to display different views, and signals to control the browser’s title dynamically.

+- The `MainLayout` includes a side navigation menu, a header, and space for nested views.

+- The `Drawer` in Vaadin Hilla’s MainLayout is the side panel that holds the navigation menu and app sections.
+It toggles open or closed for easy access.

+- The `Outlet` is a placeholder where routed pages render.
+When users navigate, Outlet dynamically loads the corresponding React view inside the main layout.

+- When the app runs, this layout acts as the **common wrapper** that loads first and connects all pages inside the React-Vaadin environment.

 ## UI Low Fidelity Wireframe: Booking Flow

 ![](https://raw.githubusercontent.com/AlbertProfe/rentingCarTest/refs/heads/master/docs/ui/create_booking.drawio.png)